TylerLeonhardt/talk-proposals/README.md

 # Talk proposals

 A collection of my talk proposals typically used for submitting to CFPs.

-## Bio

-A collection of different bios I've used for talks can be found in [bio.md](https://github.com/TylerLeonhardt/talk-proposals/blob/master/bio.md).
+Also, a collection of different bios I've used for talks can be found in [bio.md](https://github.com/TylerLeonhardt/talk-proposals/blob/master/bio.md).

-## Glossary
+## Table of contents

 ### PowerShell related